 «Brèche» is a dive through matter, light and memories.
 An organic unfolding of visual noises.
-Photogrammetric real life scans of different scales merge into abstract landscapes as we dive deeper into worlds where macro and micro become indistinguishable and where past moments interconnect.
+Photogrammetric real life scans merge into abstract landscapes as we dive deeper into worlds where macro and micro become indistinguishable and where past moments interconnect.

 «Brèche» set up is a large scale immersive video installation presented in Beijing for the Asia Digital Art Exhibition in 2019.